FAQs

 Is investing in a dual mode RTOS expensive?

-No, Q▪Kernel is just as expensive as or less expensive than a thread–only competitive RTOS.
+No, Q▪Kernel-Free is free and the Q▪Kernel-Pro is just as expensive as or less expensive than a thread–only competitive RTOS.
 Q▪Kernel gives you best of both worlds.

 How do fibers save RAM?